agarwalvipin/open_cfa/docs/LOS/Economics/Reading 15.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The four policy mix scenarios are a classic topic.
+💡 CFA Exam Tip ✍️:The four policy mix scenarios are a classic topic.
 The most interesting (and most tested) are scenarios 3 and 4, where the policies are working against each other.
 Understand who wins and who loses in these situations (e.g., in scenario 3, the government crowds out private companies).

 </div>
 </div>